-Until Microsoft fix this bug, probably in next releases of CU’s, one workaround that you can implement was described also in my last post, i.e., using a custom wrapper classes based on Microsoft.BizTalk.TestTools.dll to solved the current issues.
+Until Microsoft release a hotfix to fix this bug, probably in next releases of CU’s, one workaround that you can implement was described also in my last post, i.e., using a custom wrapper classes based on Microsoft.BizTalk.TestTools.dll to solve the current issues.

 Unit tests in Visual Studio 2012 can be configured by using a “.runsettings” file (“.runsettings” is new in Visual Studio 2012 – if you’re familiar with unit testing in previous versions of Visual Studio, you might know about “.testsettings files”).
 For example, you can change the .NET Framework on which the tests will be run, the directory where test results are delivered, and the data collected during a test run.

 You can still use “.testsettings” in Visual Studio 2012, so any test configurations you wrote for previous editions will still work.
 But “.testsettings” can be used only to configure tests written for the MSTest adapter.
 By contrast, “.runsettings” can be used with any of the adapters built for the extensible unit test framework in Visual Studio 2012, such as xUnit.net and NUnit.